HarshitDuttTyagi/ONGC-Guest-House-Room-Booking-Portal/README.md

 website provides information about rooms availability, checkin, checkout details etc.
 As of now there is no online facility for advance booking of Guest house rooms in ONGC.
-So, we are developing a website which allows students to book rooms in advance directly through website.
+So, we are developing a website which allows employees to book rooms in advance directly through website.
 The system allows only ONGC Employees to book the rooms in advance.
-This will be done by confirming the students using the Organization email address (​ xxxx@ongc.co.in​ ) and other required credentials.
+This will be done by confirming the employees using the Organization email address (​ xxxx@ongc.co.in​ ) and other required credentials.
 ### Frameworks
 ● Database: MySQL